 Physicians who contact the CMPA about a regulatory authority (College) complaint report experiencing significant stress.
 At the root of many College complaint cases is communication.
 To improve interactions with patients and potentially curb complaints and stress, physicians should consider their communication skills.

-In the last 10 years, requests from members for CMPA assistance with College complaints nationally have risen substantially, up 85%.
-In 2007, CMPA received 1,983 requests.
-In 2016, that number climbed to 3,387.
+In the last five years, requests from members for CMPA assistance with College complaints nationally have risen 20%.
+In 2016, CMPA received 3,379 requests.
+In 2020, that number climbed to 4,045.

 Physicians have told the CMPA that working through a complaint is arduous and stressful.
 In many complaint cases, the Association’s data shows that communication is an underlying issue.
 By adopting patient-centred communication skills and behaviours, physicians can improve their interactions with patients and may reduce complaints.